 The paper is structured as follows.
 First, for each of the three classical Gaussian quadratures, we describe the different computational methods (iterative and asymptotic), emphasizing aspects specific to each approach that were not fully detailed in previous publications.
-We begin with Gauss-Jacobi quadrature, with Gauss-Chebyshev and Gauss-Legendre as particularly important cases.
+We begin with Gauss--Jacobi quadrature, with Gauss--Chebyshev and Gauss--Legendre as particularly important cases.
 For the Legendre case, a highly efficient method based purely on asymptotics and a look-up table for low degrees is presented.
-After discussing Gauss-Jacobi quadrature, the Gauss-Laguerre and Gauss-Hermite cases are described.
-Subsequently, we discuss the computation of Gauss-Radau and Gauss-Lobatto quadratures and the evaluation of barycentric weights for interpolation at orthogonal polynomial nodes.
-Finally, the last section summarizes the set of Matlab and Maple algorithms accompanying this work.
+After discussing Gauss--Jacobi quadrature, the Gauss--Laguerre and Gauss--Hermite cases are described.
+Subsequently, we discuss the computation of Gauss--Radau and Gauss--Lobatto quadratures and the evaluation of barycentric weights for interpolation at orthogonal polynomial nodes.
+Finally, the last section summarizes the set of MATLAB and Maple algorithms accompanying this work.